 Sometimes we can only understand why people behave the way they do if we observe others’ reactions and try to understand why they behaved the way they did

 2) Learn new things

-If you have ‘skeletons in the closet’, gradually learn to ‘let [them] go’ so that these will have less of an effect in clouding your judgement when your child shares with you their perspectives
+If you have ‘skeletons in the closet’, know what they are so that you know what might cloud your judgements when your child shares with you their viewpoints or stories

 4. Use kind words in passing

 9. Dropping a call, a text (as and when) to people you are acquainted with to stay connected

 Being empathetic requires kindness.
-Kindness is a character quality that does not sprout up overnight.
-It needs to come from intentionality and practice.
-It can be taught.
+Kindness is a character quality that does not sprout up overnight in some.

 It needs to come from intentionality, practice and consciousness.